TheLancashireman/tiny-bare-metal/tinylib/README.md

 ```
 int puts(const char s[])
 ```
-> Transmit a normal character string via the uart.
+> Transmit a normal character string via the uart.<br/>
 > Returns the number of characters, excluding '\r' padding for '\n'.
 ```
 int puts_P(const char s[])
 ```
-> Transmit a progmem character string via the uart.
+> Transmit a progmem character string via the uart.<br/>
 > Returns the number of characters, excluding '\r' padding for '\n'.
 ```
 int printf(const char *fmt, ...)
 ```
-> A stripped-down version of the stdio printf() using the uart.
+> A stripped-down version of the stdio printf() using the uart.<br/>
-> The format string *must* be a progmem string.
+> The format string *must* be a progmem string.<br/>
-> Supported formats: c, s, d, u, x, X. Supported field modifiers: -, 0, *, ., l.
+> Supported formats: c, s, d, u, x, X. Supported field modifiers: -, 0, *, ., l.<br/>
-> Strings for the 's' format must be normal strings, not progmem.
+> Strings for the 's' format must be normal strings, not progmem.<br/>
 > CAVEAT: printf uses about 1100 bytes of flash.